East Stroudsburg station: NJT station

-New Jersey Transit, the commuter railroad primarily feeding the New York City and Philadelphia areas, has purchased the former DL&W right-of-way in New Jersey and has begun re-laying track at the eastern end of the New Jersey Cutoff, with the intent of relaying track westward across New Jersey to re-connect the DL&W rails through to Stroudsburg.
+NJ Transit, the commuter railroad primarily feeding the New York City and Philadelphia areas, has purchased the former DL&W right-of-way in New Jersey and has begun re-laying track at the eastern end of the New Jersey Cutoff, with the intent of relaying track westward across New Jersey to re-connect the DL&W rails through to Stroudsburg.

 As part of that rebuilding, New Jersey and Pennsylvania plan to include a station stop in East Stroudsburg.
 The plan is for a station just south of the former station site, located between the track and Crystal Street.
 It is proposed to have 228 parking spaces and one side level platform.
-The station is about 80 mi from New York City, and would become part of the new Lackawanna Cut-Off line ultimately sought between Port Morris, NJ and Scranton, PA.
-The Lackawanna Cut-Off Restoration Project is underway for restoring passenger service to East Stroudsburg and the Poconos.
-The NJ Transit board approved in April 2022 a $32.5 million contract for improving a tunnel and restoring track to part of the line between Blairstown, New Jersey and Port Morris Junction, New Jersey, a segment in which trackage had been removed in the 1980s.
+The station is about 80 mi from New York City, and would become part of the new Lackawanna Cut-Off line ultimately sought between Port Morris, New Jersey and Scranton, Pennsylvania.
+The Lackawanna Cut-Off Restoration Project is underway for restoring passenger service to East Stroudsburg and the Pocono Mountains.
+The NJ Transit board approved in April 2022 a $32.5 million contract for improving a tunnel and restoring track to part of the line between Blairstown, New Jersey and Port Morris, New Jersey, a segment in which trackage had been removed in the 1980s.